Quit Now For Life!

 The big button below is blue, for the blue skys of life after recovery.
 If you aren't under the influence right now, go ahead and click the button.
 Programmed instruction will guide you through the decision making process for full recovery, before you sleep tonight.

 This is five 1-hour sessions of direct, face-to-face instruction on AVRT-based recovery conducted by Jack Trimpey via FaceTime teleconferencing connection.
-The first two sessions are usually completed within the first week, followed by one session for each of the next two weeks, and the final, closeout session is usually scheduled several months ahead.
+The first two sessions are usually completed within the first week, the remainder weekly or longer intervals.
 Whenever possible, a family member or significant other sits in as a participant-observer.
 Required Apple devices include iMac, MacBook, iPhone, iPad, late model iPod, or iTouch.
 Voice telephone is also available.

 Stick with the real experts: the millions who quit their addictions based upon their own native beliefs and common sense.